microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 # Auto Generation

-`flaml.autogen` is a package for automating generation tasks (in preview).
-It uses [`flaml.tune`](../reference/tune/tune) to find good hyperparameter configurations under budget constraints.
+`flaml.autogen` is a package for automating generation tasks (in preview), featuring:
-Such optimization has several benefits:
+* Leveraging [`flaml.tune`](../reference/tune/tune) to find good hyperparameter configurations under budget constraints, such that:
-* Maximize the utility out of using expensive foundation models.
+  - Maximize the utility out of using expensive foundation models.
-* Reduce the inference cost by using cheaper models or configurations which achieve equal or better performance.
+  - Reduce the inference cost by using cheaper models or configurations which achieve equal or better performance.
+* An enhanced inference API with utilities like API unification, caching, error handling, multi-config inference, context programming etc.
+* Higher-level utility functions like LLM-based coding and interactive agents.

+The package is under active development with more features upcoming.

+## Tune Inference Parameters

-## Choices to Optimize
+### Choices to optimize

 The cost of using foundation models for text generation is typically measured in terms of the number of tokens in the input and output combined.
 From the perspective of an application builder using foundation models, the use case is to maximize the utility of the generated text under an inference budget constraint (e.g., measured by the average dollar cost needed to solve a coding problem).
 This can be achieved by optimizing the hyperparameters of the inference, which can significantly affect both the utility and the cost of the generated text.